Raj0603/tic-tac-toe/README.md

 After cloning this project to your local device
 Open terminal and run command

-# flutter pub get
+flutter pub get

-It will get all the dependencies and then ru  the project.
+It will get all the dependencies and then run the project.

 A few resources to get you started if this is your first Flutter project: